thriveweb/deking-new/content/pages/about-finance.md

 slug: about/finance
 title: Finance Options
 subtitle: >-
-  Deking offers Deck & Patio Finance packages through Once Credit.
-Giving you the ability to have your new deck or patio roof now, and pay this off over time with no interest, ever.
+  Deking offers Deck & Patio Finance packages through HSBC.
+Giving you the ability to have your new deck or patio now, and pay this off over time with no interest.
+(T's & C's apply)
-featuredImage: /images/uploads/once-credit.jpg
+featuredImage: /images/uploads/hsbc-logo.jpg
-welcomeTitle: 'Once Credit, Interest free terms for Decks & Patios'
+welcomeTitle: 'HSBC Finance, Interest free terms for Decks & Patios'
 welcomeDescription: >-
   We look forward to creating a wonderful outdoor extension to your home and a space your family will really love.

-  Have it now with no interest payments over 24 months and a small 10% deposit
+  Have it now with no interest payments over 36 months and a small 10% deposit
 welcomeImage: /images/uploads/banner-background.jpg
 faq:
   - content: >-
-      Deking offer Deck Finance options through Certegy Ezi Pay for Decks, patios, patio roofing and more from Brisbane to the Gold Coast and Sunshine Coast.
-Giving you the option to have a deck or patio roof now and pay this off over time with no interest ever.
+      Deking offer Deck Finance options through HSBC for Decks, patios, patio roofing and more from Brisbane to the Gold Coast and Sunshine Coast.
+      Giving you the option to have a deck or patio roof now and pay this off over time with no interest.
-    title: Certegy Ezi Pay For Decks
+    title: HSBC Finance for For Decks & Patios
   - content: >-
       We look forward to creating a wonderful outdoor extension to your home and a space your family will really love.